VsevolodSauta/jobpool/backend.md

 **Backend Expectations**:
 - Must transition job to `UNKNOWN_STOPPED` state atomically
 - Must store error message and set `FinalizedAt` timestamp
-- Must verify job exists before transition
+- Must verify job exists and is in valid state before transition
 - Must preserve `AssigneeID` and `AssignedAt` for historical tracking
 - Must return error if job doesn't exist
+- Must return error if job is in invalid state (terminal states like `COMPLETED`, `STOPPED`, `UNSCHEDULED`, `UNKNOWN_STOPPED`)
-- Must return `freedAssigneeIDs` based on whether job was assigned
+- Must return `freedAssigneeIDs` based on whether job was assigned and its state (RUNNING/CANCELLING free capacity, UNKNOWN_RETRY does not)

 **Error Conditions**:
 - Returns error if job doesn't exist
+- Returns error if job is in invalid state (terminal states like `COMPLETED`, `STOPPED`, `UNSCHEDULED`, `UNKNOWN_STOPPED`)
 - Returns error if database/storage operation fails
 - Returns error if context is cancelled